ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Says a very fine writer:
+&quot;Generation after generation have felt
+as wo feel now, and their lives were as
+active as our own.
+They passed away
+like a vapor, while Nature wore the same
+aspect of beauty as when her Creator
 commanded her to be.
 &quot;The heavens shall be as bright over
 our graves as they are now around our